 Psychographics are less obvious than geographic, demographic, and behavioral measures, and require digging beyond the surface, but they are just as helpful for understanding target markets.
 The study of people’s attitudes and interests, often studied in conjunction with typical demographic data allows for a more complete understanding of audiences.
 Luckily, there are an abundance of AI tools available to do this work for you.
 The better you understand your audience, the better you can market to them, which leads to better campaigns and saved time, money, and energy- everything a marketer could want.

 This article was meant to illustrate creating persona psychographics using AI, but there is much more involved with refining your ideal audience segments.
-So if you are a small to medium-sized business generating $3M+ in annual revenue, looking for an agency to take the hard work off your plate – feel free to reach out to our team for a consultation.
+So if you are a small to medium-sized business generating $3M+ in annual revenue, looking for an agency to take the hard work off your plate – feel free to reach out to our team for a consultation and see how we can grow your business using psychographics.